Skip to main content

 Configure these parameters for the LLM Chat Complete task.

-Note: If you haven’t configured your AI/LLM provider on your Orkes Conductor cluster, go to the Integrations tab and set it up.
-Refer to the documentation for integrating LLM providers with Orkes Conductor.
+Note: If you haven’t configured your AI/LLM provider on your Orkes Conductor cluster, go to the Integrations tab and configure your required provider.

 Required.